What is oat milk? Is oat milk healthy? How do you make oat milk? Find out about this trendy new plant-based milk now!

 - 3 cups filtered water (or more for a thinner consistency)

-- (optional) 1-2 pitted dates or 1 tsp maple syrup, for sweetness
+- (optional) 1-2 pitted dates or 1 teaspoon maple syrup, for sweetness

 - In a bowl, cover oats with water and soak for 10-15 minutes.
 Drain and rinse.
 This will help prevent the milk from becoming slimy.